rolandenzinger/FirstGitRepo/README.md

 # Readme

-This is a simple text file under version control - to be used by multiple people simultaneously at the HTL Leoben!
+This is a simple text file under version control - to be used by multiple people at the HTL Leoben!

-Hello, world!